UTK7994/learning-notes/books/designing-data-intensive-applications.md

 There are three techniques for achieving this:

-- Executing transactions in serial order
+- Executing transactions in serial order (no concurrency)
 - Two-phase locking (Basic, conservative, strict, rigourous)
 - Serializable snapshot isolation.